mmawhinney/cartsy/README.md

 ### Products Backend
 * figure out a free product db and/or a barcode scanning db.
 * fast fuzzy-search and autocomplete

-## TODONE

-### v0.0.1
-* tableViews
-* Figure out what data service we will use: CoreData vs Sqlite vs ??? (core data won)
-* add Core Data to project in the most backwards way possible
-* stole code from Ray Wenderlich to enable core data saving and fetching